Warbo/chriswarbo-net/projects/nixos/useful_hacks.md

 ```

 This lets us give one function some specific named arguments.
 To give one
-function the same named arguments as another, we can use:
+function the same named arguments as another, e.g. `withArgsOf f g`, we can use:

 ```
 f: with { fArgs = functionArgs f; };